 Customers are at the heart of how Ageas UK's business is conducted, supported by its purpose which is set by the Boards and articulated within the Ageas UK strategy.
-Customer interests continued to be a key consideration in a wide range of activities overseen by the Ageas UK Boards during 2021, with a key area of focus being the implementation and embedding of the Ageas UK Customer Service Strategy and Customer Ambition.
-In 2021 Ageas UK achieved the Institute of Customer Service 'Service Mark' Accreditation, having continued to maintain customer satisfaction scores above the sector average.
-To support oversight, quarterly customer experience reports have been provided to the Ageas UK Boards, and Board Members were invited to attend spotlight sessions that focused on the customer, with sessions providing further insight into the customer journey and the support being provided to vulnerable customers.
+Customer interests continued to be a key consideration in a wide range of activities overseen by the Ageas UK Boards during 2022, with particular areas of focus being the actions taken to support customers who may have been adversely impacted by the cost of living crisis, together with progress made to support customers manage their digital online services.